hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md

 ## Fabric Gateway client API

 The following diagram demonstrates for the transaction subsmit flow is executed for a client using the Fabric Gateway client API.
-Orange lines represent interactions between the client and a Gateway peer, which must cross the firewall at the boundary of the network deployment.
-Green lines represent interactions between network nodes.
+Solid orange lines represent interactions between the client and a Gateway peer, which must cross the firewall at the boundary of the network deployment.
+Dashed green lines represent interactions between network nodes.

 Notice that the client only needs to interact directly with the Gateway peer.
 The Gateway peer operates as a client driving the transaction submit flow from within the network deployment on behalf of the client application.